Treatment of slaves in the United States: Mixed-race children

 By the turn of the 19th century many mixed-race families in Virginia dated to Colonial times; white women (generally indentured servants) had unions with slave and free African-descended men.
 Because of the mother's status, those children were born free and often married other free people of color.

 Given the generations of interaction, an increasing number of slaves in the United States during the 19th century were of mixed race.
 With each generation, the number of mixed-race slaves increased.
 The 1850 census identified 245,000 slaves as mixed-race (called "mulatto" at the time); by 1860, there were 411,000 slaves classified as mixed-race out of a total slave population of 3,900,000.

 Notable examples of mostly-white children born into slavery were the children of Sally Hemings, who it has been speculated are the children of Thomas Jefferson.
-Since 2000 historians have widely accepted Jefferson's paternity, the change in scholarship has been reflected in exhibits at Monticello and in recent books about Jefferson and his era.
+Since 2000 historians have widely accepted Jefferson's paternity; the change in scholarship has been reflected in exhibits at Monticello and in recent books about Jefferson and his era.
 Some historians, however, continue to disagree with this conclusion.

-Speculation exists on the reasons George Washington freed his slaves in his will.
+Speculation exists as to why George Washington freed his slaves in his will.
 One theory posits that the slaves included two half-sisters of his wife, Martha Custis.
-Those mixed-race slaves were born to slave women owned by Martha's father, and were regarded within the family as having been sired by him.
+Those mixed-race slaves were born to slave women owned by Martha's father and were regarded within the family as having been sired by him.
 Washington became the owner of Martha Custis's slaves under Virginia law when he married her and faced the ethical conundrum of owning his wife's sisters.

 Planters with mixed-race children sometimes arranged for their education (occasionally in northern U.S. schools) or apprenticeship in skilled trades and crafts.
-Others settled property on them, or otherwise passed on social capital by freeing the children and their mothers.
+Others settled property on them or otherwise passed on social capital by freeing the children and their mothers.
 While fewer in number than in the Upper South, free blacks in the Deep South were often mixed-race children of wealthy planters and sometimes benefited from transfers of property and social capital.
-Wilberforce University, founded by Methodist and African Methodist Episcopal (AME) representatives in Ohio in 1856, for the education of African-American youth, was during its early history largely supported by wealthy southern planters who paid for the education of their mixed-race children.
+Wilberforce University, founded by Methodist and African Methodist Episcopal (AME) representatives in Ohio in 1856 for the education of African American youth, was during its early history largely supported by wealthy Southern planters who paid for the education of their mixed-race children.
 When the American Civil War broke out, the majority of the school's 200 students were of mixed race and from wealthy Southern families.
 The college closed for several years before the AME Church bought and operated it.